 If your goal is to proceed with the court case in which you can take custody of your grandchildren from your child, then you have a reasonably steep burden to clear.
-Keep in mind that there are reasons why you could sue to take custody away from your child and to be able to gain primary control yourself.
+Remember that there are reasons why you could sue to take custody away from your child and be able to gain primary control yourself.
 This is a different circumstance than simply trying to win visitation rights to your grandchildren.
-In this case, you would need to be able to show a judge that it would be against the well-being of your grandchildren for them to be denied visitation and access with you.
-From there, a court could determine how much visitation will be appropriate depending upon your specific circumstances.
+In this case, you would need to be able to show a judge that it would be against the wellbeing of your grandchildren for them to be denied visitation and access with you.
+From there, a court could determine how appropriate visitation will be depending on your circumstances.

 On the other hand, to be able to sue for primary custody of your grandchildren successfully, you would need to show that you have had care, custody, and control of your grandchild for at least six months before your filing the case.
-This can occur in situations where your child had voluntarily given your grandchildren to you when they could not care for them.
+This can occur when your child voluntarily gave your grandchildren to you when they could not care for them.
 During this time, your grandchildren may have grown exceedingly close to you and vice versa.
 You may have also learned about tough times at their home and maybe unwilling to give up temporary custody of them to your child.

 I can only imagine that this is a difficult situation for you.
 Namely, you would have taken on the massive responsibility of caring for your grandchildren even while they are very young and you are getting older.
 You've likely sacrificed a great deal to care for them and are now in a position where you are their day-to-day caregiver.
 It can be difficult for you to be in a situation where you are being asked to give up this position with your grandchildren when your child or their Co-parent reenters the picture.
 This can be especially true if you have learned things about their household that make it seem like your grandchildren are better off staying with you.